Jon Lee (actor): 2004–present: acting

 In August 2016, Lee appeared at the Lytham Festival's West End Proms.
-In March 2017 Lee appeared on Let's Sing and Dance for Comic Relief as part of Boys Allowed with Gareth Gates.
-Duncan James, Ritchie Neville and Ben Ofoedu.
+In March 2017, Lee appeared on Let's Sing and Dance for Comic Relief as part of Boys Allowed with Gareth Gates, Duncan James, Ritchie Neville and Ben Ofoedu.
 In March 2018, he appeared on ITV's Dinner Date.

 Personal life

-In August 2010 Lee revealed, in an interview with Gay Times magazine, that he was gay.
-He added that he had come out to family and friends at a young age, and that "it's never needed to be a huge change that I've had to tell everyone about".
+In August 2010, Lee revealed that he is gay in an interview with Gay Times magazine.
+He added that he had come out to family and friends at a young age, and that "it's never needed to be a huge change that I've had to tell everyone about."